zhbai/AutoCT/README.md

 ## Typical Workflow
 - Convert DICOM files to NIfTI.
 - Pre-process image orientation, voxel size/resolution, bias correction and pre-alignment.
-- Strip the bone from CT volume.
+- Strip the bone structures from the CT volume.
 - Register the bone-stripped CT scan to a given template.
 - Segment the bone-stripped CT scan based on a given atlas.
-- Calculate geometric measures.
+- Calculate geometric measures of the segments.
-- Calculate statistics of warp image for each region of the brain.
+- Calculate statistics of the deformation based on the anatomical atlas.

 ![png](docs/autoCT.png)